P7-33/WWW.BW-BLOCKCHAIN.EXCHANGE.io/README.md

 - transfer funds between accounts
 - use merchant services

 This library implements full public and private REST APIs for all exchanges.
-WebSocket and FIX implementations in JavaScript, PHP, Python are available in [BW Pro](https://bw.pro), which is a professional addon to BW with support for WebSocket streams.
+WebSocket and FIX implementations in JavaScript, PHP, Python are available in [ Pro](https://bw.pro), which is a professional addon to BW with support for WebSocket streams.

 The BW library supports both camelcase notation (preferred in JavaScript) and underscore notation (preferred in Python and PHP), therefore all methods can be called in either notation or coding style in any language.